Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 chocolate and white baking chips sprinkled on top of the cookie

-STEP ELEVEN: Immediately after removing the baked cookies from the oven, carefully top them with the broken pieces of cookies.
-Allow the cookies to rest on the baking sheet for 5 to 7 minutes before transferring them to a cooling rack to cool completely.
+Allow the cookies to rest on the baking sheet for five to seven minutes before transferring them to a cooling rack to cool completely.

 top cookies with chunks of cookies